How to Effectively Manage the Cost of Lubricant Filtration in Industrial Applications

 Common Contaminants in Lubricants

-Most oils purchased today are not completely free from impurities.
-Even brand-new lubricants may contain microscopic particles that can clog filters and damage machinery.
+Most oils you would buy nowadays are not 100% clean.
+New lubricants can also have small particles that can clog filters and ruin machinery.
 Common contaminants include:

-• Water: May enter the oil through condensation or leaks.
+• Water: May get into the oil by refrigeration or from leakage.

-• Filter Replacement: Frequent changes can quickly become expensive.
+• Filter Replacement: Frequent replacements can become costly very fast.

-• Labor Costs: Time spent on monitoring, inspecting, and changing filters.
+• Labor Costs: Time spent monitoring, inspecting, and changing filters.

-• Oil Disposal: Used filters and contaminated oils need to be disposed of safely.
+• Disposal of oil: Waste filters and polluted oils must be disposed of safely

 Key Factors for Reducing Filtration Costs